dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/signatures.md

 ### Getting started

-Select the &ldquo;Edit&rdquo; link on the right side of the project header, and select the &ldquo;Details&rdquo; tab from the project wizard.
+Select the "Edit" link on the right side of the project header, and select the "Details" tab from the project wizard.

-To add electronic signatures to your project, check the box &ldquo;Require an e-signature to submit&rdquo; under &ldquo;E signatures.&rdquo;
+To add electronic signatures to your project, check the box "Require an e-signature to submit" under "E signatures."

 ![E-signature setting on Details page.](../images/signatures_1.png)